ldwgvnbthvn/liszta-py-lernen/basic-py/conditionals/README.md

 ```

 ## Nested If Statement
+This is different from elif statement.
 Nested if statement is like extra security doors that guests need to go through to meet the king 👑 and not every guest can be allowed to meet the king 👑.
 Only guest that meet all requirements can pass all the doors and meet the king 👑
 ```python
 numbers = [1,3,4,6,7,8,9,12]